nginx/unit-docs/source/configuration.rst

           }
       }

-   Only subdomains of :samp:`example.com` will match:
+   Only subdomains of :samp:`example.com` match:

    .. code-block:: json